modir/using-laminas-framework-book/version2/docs/session.md

 ];
 ~~~

-T> We modify `global.php` file here, because sessions may be used by any module in your website and do not
+> We modify `global.php` file here, because sessions may be used by any module in your website and do not
 depend on environment.

 As you can see, the session configuration is stored under three keys: